MariamFarman/Modulated-SubGraph-Finder/README.md

 ## Runnig MSF
 Navigate  to src folder of project and run command

-java -jar ModulatedSubPathfinder.jar inputDEGFilePath inputInteractionFilePath extensionLimit mergingLimit OutputFolderPath/
+java -jar ModulatedSubgraphfinder.jar inputDEGFilePath inputInteractionFilePath extensionLimit mergingLimit OutputFolderPath/

 The default extension for the sub-graphs is 2 and merging is done by 1 gene by default.